Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Theoretical Results

 with probability approaching $1$. \end{theorem}

 \begin{remark} In terms of the sparsity conditions in Theorem \ref{thm:local}, we impose them regarding both the small labeled sample size $n$ and the large $N_m$.
-For $n$, we require $s=o(n\beta^2_{01}/\log p)$ which just warrants $\ell_2$-consistency of the GLM Lasso estimator when $\beta_{01}\asymp 1$ and, thus, is regarded to be mild in existing literature \citep[e.g.]{buhlmann2011statistics,negahban2012unified}.
+For $n$, we require $s=o(n\beta^2_{01}/\log p)$ which just warrants $\ell_2$-consistency of the GLM Lasso estimator when $\beta_{01}\asymp 1$ and, thus, is regarded to be mild in existing literature \citeg{buhlmann2011statistics,negahban2012unified}.
 This condition also implies a rate constraint on the strong signal $\beta_{01}$ that $|\beta_{01}|$ needs to be larger than $(s\log p/n)^{1/2}$ in rate.
 For $N_m$, we assume $s=O({N_m^{1/6}}/{\log (p \vee N_m)})$, which is more restrictive than the GLM setting with the true outcome $Y$ of all the $N_m$ samples.
 Nevertheless, this assumption is still reasonable and mild in our EHR applications where $N_m$ is typically much larger than $n$ and $p$. \end{remark}

-\begin{remark} It is well-known that under Assumption \ref{ass:fm} and a low-dimensional setting, the optimal bandwidth for the kernel estimator of $f_m(\cdot)$ is $N_m^{-1/5}$ for a twice differentiable function \citep[e.g.]{wand1994kernel}.
-The rate condition $\{{s \log (p \vee N_m)}/{N_m} \}^{1/5}\lesssim h_m \lesssim N_m^{-1/6}$ in Theorem \ref{thm:local} is inconsistent with this choice due to the presence of high dimensional sparse $\bgamma$.
-In addition, the number of iteration $T$ is around the order $\log\{\log (N_m)\}$, indicating that Algorithm \ref{alg:2} can converge fast and be computationally efficient in practice. \end{remark}
+\begin{remark} It is well-known that under Assumption \ref{ass:fm} and a low-dimensional setting, the optimal bandwidth for the kernel estimator of $f_m(\cdot)$ is $N_m^{-1/5}$ for a twice differentiable function \citeg{wand1994kernel}.
+The rate condition $\{{s \log (p \vee N_m)}/{N_m} \}^{1/5}\lesssim h_m \lesssim N_m^{-1/6}$ in Theorem \ref{thm:local} is inconsistent with this choice due to the presence of high-dimensional sparse $\bgamma$.
+In addition, the number of iterations $T_m$ is around the order $\log\{\log (N_m)\}$, indicating that Algorithm \ref{alg:2} can converge fast and be computationally efficient in practice. \end{remark}